 There have been peaks of violence of the worst sort—ash clouds pluming from Nazi concentration camp smokestacks—conqueror Genghis Khan stating that the “greatest pleasure” in life is to chase and kill an enemy, then rape his wife—execution pyres crackling with the bodies of “heretics” during the Middle Ages.

-Modern society has again entered one of those times of peak violence, but most will not take notice.
+Modern society has entered the run-up to one of those times of peak violence, but most will not take notice.

-Just as one can observe when the seasons are changing by looking at the trees, end-time trends and conditions outlined by Christ signal the time of the end.
+Just as one can observe when the seasons are changing by looking at the trees, certain trends and conditions outlined by Christ signal mankind has entered the last days.

 In verse 37, Jesus describes one such signal: “But as the days of Noah were, so shall also the coming of the Son of man be.”